What is Percentage Composition?

 Let us consider glucose.
 The formula for glucose is C6H12O6.

 Let us now multiply each of the atoms by its molar mass.
-Thus, we arrive at the mass of each of the element in glucose.
+Thus, we arrive at the mass of each of the elements in glucose.

-We now divide each mass by mass of 1 moles of glucose to arrive at the mass fraction of each element.
+- We now divide each mass by mass of 1 mole of glucose to arrive at the mass fraction of each element.
 Multiplying this value by 100 gives the mass percentage of the elements.

 Calculating the Mass Percentage